roryprimrose/roryprimrose.github.io/_posts/2006-06-12-triple-grading.md

 date: 2006-06-12 21:49:00 +10:00
 ---

- It has been quite a while since my [last grading][0] as I have spent this year focusing on the club and the students along with the other instructors.
+ It has been quite a while since my last grading as I have spent this year focusing on the club and the students along with the other instructors.
 I was keen to move forward again, so my head instructor told me two weeks ago that I would be doing a triple grading, followed by a competition the week after that.

  Yesterday was the grading/graduation.
 On the whole, it went really well.
 I graduated with three others, one beginner and two other advanced students.
 My wife and parents were there to support me which was really great.